Skip to Main Content

 Description:

-We invite applications for the National Science Foundation's Research Traineeship (NRT) Program on "Rivers, Watersheds & Communities: Training an Innovative, Cross-Sector Workforce for Equitable, Multi-Scale Decision-Making Towards Human and Ecosystem Health" (RWC NRT).
+We invite applications for the National Science Foundation's Research Traineeship (NRT) Program on 'Rivers, Watersheds & Communities: Training an Innovative, Cross-Sector Workforce for Equitable, Multi-Scale Decision-Making Towards Human and Ecosystem Health'.
 This program trains MSc and PhD students in science (incl. social sciences) and engineering to do research to tackle water challenges in the Columbia River Basin hand-in-hand with the communities impacted.
-By valuing Traditional Ecological Knowledge and western science, students will learn how to find solutions to these pressing water-related challenges via community-engaged research.
+By valuing Traditional Ecological Knowledge and Western science, students will learn how to find solutions to these pressing water-related challenges via community-engaged research.
+The RWC program provides traineeships (one year of full support) involving engagement experiences, opportunities for professional development, mentoring, and coursework that may result in a RWC Certificate.

 Participating Institution(s):